Weather-related prep schedules still changing

 At both Northview and Clay City, two games are scheduled at 3 p.m.
 Semifinal games are 6 p.m.
 Monday, with championship games on Tuesday.

 At Attica, semifinal games are at 6 p.m.
-Saturday, with the championship game Tuesday.
+Saturday, with the championship game on Tuesday.

 At Southmont, semifinal games begin at 2 p.m.
-Saturday, with the championship game Tuesday.
+Saturday, with the championship game on Tuesday.

 • Boys basketball — West Vigo's game Saturday at Parke has been pushed back to the evening, with junior varsity play at 6 p.m.
 Road games for Terre Haute South at Plainfield and Terre Haute North at Martinsville remain unchanged, with a noon JV start for the Braves and a 1 p.m.
 JV start for the Patriots.